 Total revenue from our sales of continuing Edrington branded products on a constant currency basis.

-Advertising and promotional expenditure on our core brands, excluding discounts on a constant currency basis.
+Marketing expenditure on our core brands, on a constant currency basis.

 Earnings before Interest and Tax (EBIT)

 EBIT is a measure of the profit generated by the business before the impact of interest, tax, minority interest charges and items deemed to be exceptional in nature.

 EBIT grew by 40%, reflecting the strong growth in core contribution, with a further benefit from foreign exchange movements.

 Free Cash Flow